scylladb/scylla-monitoring/docs/source/intro.rst

 .. image:: monitor.png
     :width: 400pt

-The Scylla Monitoring Stack consists of multiple components, wrapped in Docker containers:
+The ScyllaDB Monitoring Stack consists of multiple components, wrapped in Docker containers:

 * `prometheus` - Collects and stores metrics
 * `grafan-loki` - Parses logs and generates metrics and alerts